 United Cerebral Palsy

-Mr. Cohen is admitted to practice in Pennsylvania and New York in state and federal courts, and has also been admitted especially to practice throughout the United States in individual cases.
+Mr. Cohen is admitted to practice in Pennsylvania, New Jersey and New York in state and federal courts, and has also been admitted especially to practice throughout the United States in individual cases.

 American, Pennsylvania, New York, and Philadelphia Bar Associations Member

 Mr. Cohen was appointed six times by the Pennsylvania Supreme Court to serve in various roles for the Disciplinary Board, where he also served as Board Chair.
 He has served as President of the Board of the Brain Injury Association of Pennsylvania, and an officer and member of the Board of United Cerebral Palsy.
 He was appointed by Lower Merion Township and served on the Planning Commission and the Environmental Advisory Board.

 He has also served on Judicial Selection Commissions for the judges and magistrates of United States District Court for the Eastern District of Pennsylvania.
 Mr. Cohen was awarded the “Distinguished Alumni Award” by Pennsylvania State University, and was also honored to be a commencement speaker at his alma matter in 2008.
 United Cerebral Palsy of Philadelphia & Vicinity dedicated its 2008 graduating class to Mr. Cohen for his ongoing support of people with disabilities.

 “Medicolegal Risks and Outcomes of Sedation.”
 Pediatric Sedation Outside of the Operating Room, S.M.
 Helbst, M.D. and S.L Coehn, Esq., Ed.
 Keira P. Mason, M.D.
 New York: Springer, 2014.
 571-585.